 EPSRC Project REASON (EP/C533402)

-EU Framework 7 Security Theme project SUBITO
+EU Framework 7 Security Theme project SUBITO (FP7-218004)

-This project, which started in January 2009, aims to develop automated systems to support the identification of separated items, particularly in transport hubs and other high risk sites.
+This project, which started in January 2009, aimed to develop automated systems to support the identification of separated items, particularly in transport hubs and other high risk sites.
 Separated items are almost always lost luggage or carelessly dropped large litter.
 However, the use of explosive devices by various terrorist groups necessitate a cautious approach to separated items.
 Quick automatic support in identifying the activities of depositors of separated items will allow false alarms to be quickly and efficiently dealt with while causing minimal disruption to services, without abandoning caution and safety.

-EU Framework 7 Security Theme project EFFISEC
+EU Framework 7 Security Theme project EFFISEC (FP7-217991)

-EU Framework 7 Security Theme project IMSK
+EU Framework 7 Security Theme project IMSK (FP7-218038)

-Starting early 2009 this project will develop an integrated mobile security kit which will allow the economically efficient increase of security for one-off or short term events such as major sports championships or international political meetings (G8, CHOGM) without either the expense or the risk to privacy of a permanent installation of surveillance equipment.
+Starting early 2009 this project developed an integrated mobile security kit which will allow the economically efficient increase of security for one-off or short term events such as major sports championships or international political meetings (G8, CHOGM) without either the expense or the risk to privacy of a permanent installation of surveillance equipment.
 Improved security will also be expected from the flexible combination of appropriate subsystems targetted to the specific threats in place, the layout of the site and the type of event.

 EU PASR Project BIO3R (2007-9):